 How to start a YouTube channel and make money

 If you’re looking to make money from your YouTube channel, there are a few different ways to go about it.
 We do recommend, however, establishing your channel and a strong following before trying to capitalize on it.
 The most successful channels are those that are created because they’re doing what they love.
-The money comes afterwards.
+The money comes afterward.

 YouTube ad revenue

-If you sign up to YouTube’s partner program (see the requirements), you can turn on monetization from the settings panel on your video and advertisers will be allowed to bid on it to display their adverts.
+If you sign up for YouTube’s partner program (see the requirements), you can turn on monetization from the settings panel on your video and advertisers will be allowed to bid on it to display their adverts.
 If your videos get a lot of views, this can be a reliable way to get consistent income without any extra leg-work, although the payouts aren’t usually that big.

 Another way to make money on YouTube is by promoting products or services in your videos.
 Businesses often reach out to channels with decent followings to market their products.
 You can also reach out to businesses directly (just make sure their products are relevant to your audience).
-They’ll provide you with a link to lead customers to, and for every purchase made through that link you’ll get a percentage of the sales value.
+They’ll provide you with a link to lead customers to, and for every purchase made through that link, you’ll get a percentage of the sales value.
 In some cases, you’ll also get free stuff to promote (pretty neat, right?)

 Lots of loyal viewers are willing to offer donations to their favorite channels to support them in creating more content.
 In some cases, this can be enough to make a full-time living.
 This is why it’s always important to foster a sense of value and community amongst your subscribers.